 NFL running back for the Seattle Seahawks Marshawn Lynch loves Skittles, and is often seen snacking on them on the sidelines during games.
 This became a Running Gag when the Hawks made it to the Super Bowl - confectionaries and stores around town were finding increasingly creative ways to incorporate them into gameday treats.

 When the Hawks won the Super Bowl, he turned the tables, showering his fans with Skittles from the victory parade.

 Leopards are known to be very fond of dog, although other sources say impala (the animal, not the car) is their favorite.

 Selena Gomez is known to love fried pickles, often combined with french fries, a delicacy she claims she acquired as they served it in movie theaters in her home state of Texas.
 She often jokes about how unusual (and hard to get) the snack seems to be outside of her home state.

 Michael J. Fox really loves his Diet Pepsi.
-Although, according to his Lucky Man memoir, it was his second favourite drink behind beer.
+Although, according to his Lucky Man memoir, it was his second favorite drink behind beer.
 Although, prior to becoming a vegetarian, he really loved chicken.

 American Civil War general Thomas "Stonewall" Jackson was said to have a fondness for peaches.

 Emperor Franz Jozef of Austria loved a certain type of fluffy pancake known as Kaiserschmarrn.